CivicActions/guidebook/docs/050-how-we-work/tools/skills-base.md

 - Academic qualifications - prefixed with "Degree:"
 - Professional qualifications/certificates - these are prefixed by the name of the issuing organization
 - US Federal background check form submissions - these are prefixed with "US Background Check Form" - if you aren't sure which form you submitted, check your e-mails or ask your project manager
-- US Federal background check adjudications - these are prefixed with "US Background Check Adjudication:" and the name of the agency that made that adjudication - if you aren't sure if you have recieved and adjudication ask your project managed - in many cases we may need to estimate the date
+- US Federal background check adjudications - these are prefixed with "US Background Check Adjudication:" and the name of the agency that made that adjudication - if you aren't sure if you have received and adjudication ask your project managed - in many cases we may need to estimate the date
 - Agency level project trainings (security, privacy etc) - these are prefixed with the country and name of the agency that manages the training (occasionally trainings taken for one agency may be issued by another agency) - if you aren't sure which you have taken you may want to refer to your project onboarding, training system or other tracking ticket/sheet

 For each qualification: